Upgrading Your Old Ceramic Fuses

 Summary

-If your house has ceramic or plug-in fuses, then you really need your fusebox upgraded to the current standards, which must be completed by a licensed electrician.
-If you have older-style circuit breakers or a number of breakers connected to a safety switch, then it pays to replace them with combination switches (RCBOs) for greater safety and peace of mind and to reduce nuisance tripping.
+If your home has ceramic or plug-in fuses, it’s crucial to upgrade your fusebox to current standards.
+This should be done by a licensed electrician to ensure safety.
+For those with older-style circuit breakers or multiple breakers connected to a safety switch, it’s recommended to replace them with combination switches (RCBOs) for added peace of mind and to prevent nuisance tripping.

-You can read more here about when you should upgrade your switchboard: “How much does it cost to replace a switchboard
+More information on when to upgrade your switchboard can be found in the article “How much does it cost to replace a switchboard“.

 THE DOCTOR GETS IT DONE